Evolutionary history of plants: Leaves

-Secondary evolution can also disguise the true evolutionary origin of some leaves.
+Secondary evolution can disguise the true evolutionary origin of some leaves.
 Some genera of ferns display complex leaves which are attached to the pseudostele by an outgrowth of the vascular bundle, leaving no leaf gap.
-Further, horsetail (Equisetum) leaves bear only a single vein, and appear to be microphyllous; however, both the fossil record and molecular evidence indicate that their forebears bore leaves with complex venation, and the current state is a result of secondary simplification.

 Deciduous trees deal with another disadvantage to having leaves.
-The popular belief that plants shed their leaves when the days get too short is misguided; evergreens prospered in the Arctic circle during the most recent greenhouse earth.
+The popular belief that plants shed their leaves when the days get too short is misguided; evergreens prospered in the Arctic Circle during the most recent greenhouse earth.
 The generally accepted reason for shedding leaves during winter is to cope with the weather – the force of wind and weight of snow are much more comfortably weathered without leaves to increase surface area.
 Seasonal leaf loss has evolved independently several times and is exhibited in the ginkgoales, some pinophyta and certain angiosperms.
 Leaf loss may also have arisen as a response to pressure from insects; it may have been less costly to lose leaves entirely during the winter or dry season than to continue investing resources in their repair.

-Factors influencing leaf architectures

-Various physical and physiological factors such as light intensity, humidity, temperature, wind speeds etc. have influenced evolution of leaf shape and size.
-High trees rarely have large leaves, because they are damaged by high winds.
-Similarly, trees that grow in temperate or taiga regions have pointed leaves presumably to prevent nucleation of ice onto the leaf surface and reduce water loss due to transpiration.
-Herbivory, by mammals and insects, has been a driving force in leaf evolution.
-An example is that plants of the New Zealand genus Aciphylla have spines on their laminas, which probably functioned to discourage the extinct Moas from feeding on them.
-Other members of Aciphylla, which did not co-exist with the moas, do not have these spines.

-At the genetic level, developmental studies have shown that repression of KNOX genes is required for initiation of the leaf primordium.
-This is brought about by ARP genes, which encode transcription factors.
-Repression of KNOX genes in leaf primordia seems to be quite conserved, while expression of KNOX genes in leaves produces complex leaves.
-The ARP function appears to have arisen early in vascular plant evolution, because members of the primitive group Lycophytes also have a functionally similar gene.
-Other players that have a conserved role in defining leaf primordia are the phytohormones auxin, gibberelin and cytokinin.

-The arrangement of leaves or phyllotaxy on the plant body can maximally harvest light and might be expected to be genetically robust.
-However, in maize, a mutation in only one gene called ABPHYL (ABnormal PHYLlotaxy) is enough to change the phyllotaxy of the leaves, implying that mutational adjustment of a single locus on the genome is enough to generate diversity.